orblivion/ntfy/.sandstorm/README.md

 **For the initial release we will have**:

-- [ ] Complete list of missing features in Welcome Screen
+- [ ] Mention major missing features in Welcome Screen, with link to here for details and additional features.
-- [ ] Complete list of missing features in description.md
+- [ ] Mention major missing features in description.md, with link to here for details and additional features.
-- [ ] Caveats in appropriate places (i.e. rename "subscriptions" to "test subscriptions" or something, mention that language is temporary etc)
+- [ ] Also callouts for help w/ listing bad apps and translations in description.md.
-- [ ] Linked to here from both of the above
+- [x] Caveats in appropriate places (i.e. rename "subscriptions" to "test subscriptions" or something, mention that language is temporary etc)

 **Why are features missing?** (See link for more details)